microsoft/ML-For-Beginners/6-NLP/3-Translation-Sentiment/README.md

       - The pause was to Elizabeth’s feelings dreadful.
       - It would be dreadful!

 ✅ Any aficionado of Jane Austen will understand that she often uses her books to critique the more ridiculous aspects of English Regency society.
-Elizabeth Bennett, the main character in Pride and Prejudice, is a keen social observer (like the author) and her language is often heavily nuanced.
+Elizabeth Bennett, the main character in *Pride and Prejudice*, is a keen social observer (like the author) and her language is often heavily nuanced.
 Even Mr. Darcy (the love interest in the story) notes Elizabeth's playful and teasing use of language: "I have had the pleasure of your acquaintance long enough to know that you find great enjoyment in occasionally professing opinions which in fact are not your own."

+---
 ## 🚀Challenge

 Can you make Marvin even better by extracting other features from the user input?